MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 > [info]
 Note you may need to delete some files to make sure you have enough space to download the applications in this tutorial

-# Stretch Challenge: The Command Line or Terminal

-## Note About Stretch Challenges

-You'll frequently see Stretch Challenges throughout your time at Make School.
-These challenges are _optional_, and are there to help give you more practice, or to dive deeper into a topic.
-If you want to go the extra mile and enhance your learning, we encourage you to complete them after you have completed the required content for a chapter/project/lesson/etc.

-## The Command Line or Terminal

-As a software engineer, the command line will be your best friend!
-It allows you to more directly interact with your computer.

-We'll be covering the terminal in more depth over the course of our Term 1 curriculum, but if you're ready to dive in now, here are some resources to start learning how to navigate your terminal:

-> [challenge]
->
-> Any time you see a green box like this with a trophy, it will indicate an _optional challenge_.
->
-> Complete the **Chapters 1-2** of [Code Academy Command Line Tutorial](https://www.codecademy.com/learn/learn-the-command-line)
->
-> This tutorial will familiarize you with the following commands:
->
-> `ls`, `pwd`, `cd`, `mkdir`, `touch`, `mv`, `rm`, `cp`
->
-> If you're looking to further your terminal knowledge even more, finish the remaining 3 chapters in the Code Academy tutorial.